Gvascons/Football-Analysis/README.md

 ##### The code can be found at https://colab.research.google.com/drive/1IRzEgXl5O9Bae-FIIZBKDdZ5_MR-ijgz.

-##### Youtube link regarding the first track of this project is https://youtu.be/EgKPyh5NMVk
-##### We are sorry for the bad audio.
-We intend to record a new video to fix that.
+##### Youtube link regarding the first track of this project is https://youtu.be/EgKPyh5NMVk (We are sorry for the bad audio.
+We intend to record a new video to fix that).